 - Repeat steps 1 and 2 along the trim piece until it is completely removed.

-Installation of the trim is reverse of removal, with the larger edge being on the
+Installation of the trim is reverse of removal, with larger edge being on the bottom

 A roof rack, made by Votex, was available for purchase through the dealer; however,

 it is no longer available new.
 Click here to see a picture of it.
 You can try searching